bobg/taggo/Readme.md

 | -s       | With -add, sign the new tag with GPG.
 See https://git-scm.com/docs/git-tag#Documentation/git-tag.txt--s.            |
 | -status  | Exit with status 2 if any warnings are reported.                                                                    |

+When `-add` refuses to add a tag because it would change the major version number, it causes Taggo to exit with status 3.
+If combined with `-status`
+and any warnings are reported
+(which, if a new version tag is recommended, they will be), Taggo exits with status 6
+(the product of 2×3).

 ## Findings

-This section describes the different findings that taggo may report.
+This section describes the different findings that Taggo may report.

 ### ℹ️ Module path: ...